 Target #1: Issue final Workers' Compensation Appeals Commission decisions within an average of 90 days of record closure.

-Analysis of results and challenges: In FY2019, the Commission issued 12 published written decisions of which 67 percent were made within 90 days of record closure.
-One decision that was not issued within 90 days of record closure was issued 91 days from record closure.
-If that one decision is not counted, 75 percent were issued within 90 days of record closure.
-The overall average for published written final decisions was 81 days from record closure.
+Analysis of results and challenges: In FY2020, the Commission issued 15 published written decisions of which 67 percent were made within 90 days of record closure.
+Three decisions were issued in 91 days, one decision was issued in 92 days, and one decision was issued in 100 days.
+The overall average for published written final decisions was 85 days from record closure.

-In FY2019, the Commission issued 135 unpublished orders in addition to the 12 published decisions.
+In FY2020, the Commission issued 111 unpublished orders in addition to the 15 published decisions.